 - Recognizing and reading familiar words (name on cubby, personal information, lunch menu)

-Kids Castle values the role of technology in our community and early childhood education. our service offers a range of multimedia tools and educational resources that are embedded in our learning program and enable the children to learn the essential skills required in everyday life.
+Kids Castle values the role of technology in our community and early childhood education.
+Our service offers a range of multimedia tools and educational resources that are embedded in our learning program and enable the children to learn the essential skills required in everyday life.
 The relationship between technology and education has strengthened as the years go by and more technological advances are developed and introduced into the early childhood sector.
 Interactive projectors and computers are used to offer are a variety of different learning experiences from yoga and dancing to stories and picture drawing.

-Starting “big school” can be a little daunting for both parents and their children.
+Starting a “big school” can be a little daunting for both parents and their children.
 At Kids Castle we understand this and aim to make the transition a little bit easier on everyone.
 School readiness activities are the foundation of our program and begin from the day you start at our service, beginning with social skills and working towards writing and reading skills.
 Some of the activities may include number and maths games, name writing, reading and phonics, sequencing, scissor skills and turn-taking games.